 How Long Were You in the Role?
 If you were in a part-time role for a long time — years or decades — then it's certainly worth including.
 Being in a role for a long period can point to your loyalty and dependability, which are characteristics that are often prized in candidates.
 Similarly, if a part-time or temp role eliminates a significant full-time employment gap in your resume, it may make sense to include it.

 How to List Part-Time Work on Your Resume

 If you want to include temporary, part-time, consulting, volunteer, or other non-full-time experience on your resume, there are several ways you can include the roles on your resume.

-One option is to separate your work experience into two categories – one specific to the jobs you’re applying for, and the other for non-related employment.
+One option is to separate your work experience into two categories – one specific to the jobs you’re applying for, and the other for non-related employment (see sample resume below):